Bedrock-OSS/bedrock-wiki/docs/meta/style-guide.md

 ## Namespaces

-A good namespace should be completely unique to you, or your team.
-Something like `mob` or `cars` or `content` or `custom` would be a **bad** namespace, since another developer might come up with the same namespace as you.
+A suitable namespace should be unique to you or your team.
+Something like `mob` or `cars` or `content` or `custom` would be a **bad** namespace since another developer might come up with the same namespace as you.

 `minecraft` and `minecon` are reserved.
 Don't use these.

-For personal projects, use a convenient version of your player name, and for team projects, use a convenient version of your team name.
+For personal projects, use a convenient version of your player name, and for team projects, use a suitable version of your team name.

-When multiple developers work a project together, the namespace should always be shared.
-If credit is required, use sub-indexing: `sapphire.sirlich:dragon`
+When multiple developers work on a project together, the namespace should always be shared.
+If credit is required, use sub-indexing: `minetite.sirlich:dragon`

 Where to use name-spaces:
  - entities